 Basic net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding for the period.
 Diluted net loss per common share is computed by giving effect to all potentially dilutive securities outstanding for the period.
-For the three months ended March 31, 2018 and 2017, the number of shares of common stock potentially issuable upon the exercise of certain stock options and warrants was 1.0 million and 1.2 million shares, respectively.
-As of March 31, 2018 and 2017, all potentially dilutive securities were anti-dilutive and therefore have been excluded from the computation of diluted net loss per share.
+As of June 30, 2018 and 2017, the number of shares of common stock potentially issuable upon the conversion of preferred stock or exercise of certain stock options and warrants was 1.1 million and 1.2 million shares, respectively.
+For the three and six months ended June 30, 2018 and 2017, all potentially dilutive securities were anti-dilutive and therefore have been excluded from the computation of diluted net loss per share.